React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 Note the UA expert will require you to trust the server's certificate.

-Also you must copy client.der and client_private_key.pem to your local folder and make sure the UAExpert authentication setting are set to use the certificate and private key.
+Also you must copy client.der and client_private_key.pem to your local folder and make sure the UAExpert authentication settings are set to use the certificate and private key.

 ## Twincat Test Server